ppy/osu-wiki/news/2023/2023-07-07-the-roundtable-ii.md

 **The Roundtable II** is just around the corner.

-Experience the most highly anticipated in-person osu! tournament of the year through the livestream on [BTMC](https://osu.ppy.sh/users/3171691)'s [Twitch channel](https://twitch.tv/BTMC)!
+Experience the most highly anticipated in-person osu! tournament of the year through the livestream on ::BTMC::{ user-id=3171691 }'s [Twitch channel](https://twitch.tv/BTMC)!

 We'll see you there.